bradgrantham/gpt-4-6502/README.md

-# In Which I Convince GPT-4 to be a 6502 microprocessor
+# In Which I Convince GPT-4 to be a 6502 Microprocessor

 Almost.

 ## Context

-Although my day job is [GPU](https://www.lunarg.com/) [APIs](https://github.com/lunarg/gfxreconstruct), I was bitten several years ago by the retrocomputing bug ([The Alice 3](https://lkesteloot.github.io/alice/alice3/), [Apple2A BASIC compiler](https://github.com/bradgrantham/apple2a), [chip-8 emulator](https://github.com/bradgrantham/chip8), [Colecovision emulator](https://github.com/bradgrantham/leathervision)).
+Although my day job is [GPU](https://www.lunarg.com/) [APIs](https://github.com/lunarg/gfxreconstruct), I was bitten several years ago by the retrocomputing bug ([The Alice 3](https://lkesteloot.github.io/alice/alice3/), [The Alice 4](https://lkesteloot.github.io/alice/alice4/), [The Apple2A BASIC compiler](https://github.com/bradgrantham/apple2a), [a chip-8 emulator](https://github.com/bradgrantham/chip8), [a Colecovision emulator](https://github.com/bradgrantham/leathervision)).
 One of my favorite programs I wrote myself is an [Apple 2 emulator](https://github.com/bradgrantham/apple2e) I wrote for fun.
 There are definitely better ones, but that one’s mine.
 In particular I wrote the 6502 microprocessor emulation from scratch, and it had been tricky to get it right.

 When Codex, GPT-3, and then ChatGPT were released in turn, it became clear LLMs can have astonishing levels of [integrated technical knowledge](https://www.engraved.blog/building-a-virtual-machine-inside/).
 My joke at the time was that I should have ChatGPT do 6502 emulation for me.
 It’s become very obvious to me lately that [should *not* be a joke](https://karpathy.medium.com/software-2-0-a64152b37c35), and I should investigate ways a trained machine learning model can solve these kinds of problems for me.
 Probably the most appropriate solution would be to build my own network to emulate a processor, then train it.
 But since everyone else is making ChatGPT do crazy things, I want to join the bandwagon.